hansikasundaresan/HansikaSundaresan/content/project/quine/index.md

 ---
-title: Assembly Language: Quine Program
+title: Assembly Language-Quine Program
-summary: This project utilized jump and link calls to create a program that prints its intructions and the memory address as the output
+summary: This project utilized jump and link calls to create a program that prints its intructions and the memory address as the output.
 tags:
 - Demo
 - MIPS